 Yoga uses (almost exclusively) the body: your own bodyweight and your positioning create resistance to work against.
 While blocks, straps and bolsters can be used for alignment or assistance, you are mostly working against (or with?) yourself and gravity for the duration of your practice.
 This makes yoga easy to practice just about anywhere.

 Pilates exists in a variety of forms: what you use depends on what type of training you’re doing.
-Mat Pilates will incorporate a mat, straps, balls and bands; reformer will utilize the Cadillac machine, a variety of blocks, springs, straps and attachments to align and challenge the body.
+Mat Pilates will incorporate a mat, straps, balls and bands.
+Reformer pilates will utilize the Cadillac machine, a variety of blocks, springs, straps and attachments to align and challenge the body.
 There are exercises that use bodyweight only, so you can practice any place.
 The addition of equipment makes things interesting, as it’s designed to force the body to work extra hard as well as force proper alignment, which often makes the work more challenging.

 The class experience

 Great news: Because yoga and Pilates are so very different and offer a variety of really valuable benefits for the body, they’re not in competition with each other.
 You can do both and reap a plethora of benefits, none of which compromise your work in the other discipline.
 If you seek calmness, centering and a meditative experience to link mind and body, yoga might be for you.
 If you seek overall strength, particularly in your core, bodily control and to reduce your likelihood of injury, Pilates might be a great option for you.
+If you try out Pilates or Yoga, don’t be intimidated by the unique shared language.
+Each has it’s own unique naming conventions.

 Of course, who doesn’t want all of those things?
 Experiment with the various styles of each to find the best fit and combination for you and benefit from long, lean muscles and a clear, calm mind.